 (4) the criteria for renewing and/or continuing Teaching Associates;

-(5) the training and supervision of Teaching Associates;
+(5) the training and direct supervision of Teaching Associates;

 (6) the duties and responsibilities of Teaching Associates.

 (7) the procedures and criteria for the evaluation of Teaching Associates; and

 (8) the procedures for resolution should disputes or grievances arise between the Teaching Associate and a student, the supervising instructor, or the home department.
 These procedures must be in accordance with governing University policies.